Grants and loans

 To qualify for a Budgeting Loan:

-- you must have been receiving Income Support, Pension Credit, income-related Employment and Support Allowance or income-based Jobseeker’s Allowance for at least 26 weeks when your application is considered
+- you must have been getting Income Support, Pension Credit, income-related Employment and Support Allowance or income-based Jobseeker’s Allowance for at least 26 weeks when your application is considered

 - you must not have too much capital.
 The amount of any loan you get will be reduced on a pound-for-pound basis by any savings you or your partner have over £1,000 (or £2,000 if you or your partner are aged 63 or over)